 This engine uses the Yamaha oil injection system, which provides superior lubrication by ensuring the proper oil ratio for all operating conditions.
 No fuel premixing is needed.
 Simply pour gasoline into the fuel tank and oil into the oil tank.
-Convenient indicator segments indicate the status of the oil supply.
-For details on reading the indicator segments, see page 29.
+Convenient indicators show the status of the oil supply.
+For details on how to read the indicators, see page 29.
+To fill the engine oil tank, proceed as follows: